ddiazsouto/DataLake/README.md

     Ideally we could pull everything from an empty virtual machine and have a working aplication loaded in seconds

-IMPORTANT: We are going to do TDD so, before getting on with the code there will be a new message in the commit history that will mention about testing bein made for posterior code

 SQL architecture was designed, but may need further inspection